-C&C led a multi-pronged approach: we organized our supporters to pass local resolutions and prepare for a ballot measure; we pivoted to the legislature when a bill became possible; and we filed a lawsuit asserting the right of Californians to choose medical aid in dying.
+C&C led a multi-pronged approach: We organized our supporters to pass local resolutions and prepare for a ballot measure; we pivoted to the Legislature when a bill seemed possible; and we filed a lawsuit asserting the right of Californians to choose medical aid in dying.

-We implemented a robust field and legislative strategy: deployed staff, hired lobbyists and rallied thousands of volunteers on the ground in California.
+We implemented a robust field and legislative strategy, deploying staff, hiring lobbyists and rallying thousands of volunteers on the ground in California.
 We also invested over half a million dollars into research to find out how a highly diverse state like California understands and talks about end-of-life issues, specifically aid in dying.
 California became an opportunity for C&C to really flesh out our strategy and our capacity as an organization.
-C&C’s national Spanish-language media outreach and national storyteller project were both launched as part of the CA campaign.
+C&C’s national Spanish-language media outreach and national storyteller project were both launched as part of this campaign.

-The California Assembly recognized C&C’s work to pass California’s End of Life Options Act with a dedicated resolution.
+The California Assembly recognized C&C’s work to pass California’s End of Life Option Act with a dedicated resolution.

 The End of Life Option Act took effect June 9, 2016, but our work didn’t stop with enactment.
 Compassion & Choices has been on the ground working to implement the law by ensuring access for terminally ill residents, and working to educate healthcare providers about the end-of-life option — all while fighting legal challenges to the law.

 If you’re a terminally ill Californian who would like to access the law, use our new Find Care tool to locate a healthcare team that will honor your end-of-life values.